 As part of the Children's Oncology Group (COG), members of the Pediatric Hematology and Oncology Program work cooperatively with other academic health centers to conduct large-scale investigations.
+The COG partners with research scientists from around the world, including Yale, in an effort to understand the causes of cancer and find more effective treatments.
 Because childhood cancer is relatively rare, medical centers must work together to compile enough data to yield reliable science.
 Our participation also assures that our patients have access to the newest and best treatments available.
-Efforts such as these over the last 60 years have yielded dramatic increases in cure rates of pediatric cancers, such as lymphocytic leukemia in which 80 percent of children are cured.
+Efforts such as these have yielded dramatic increases in cure rates of pediatric cancers, such as lymphocytic leukemia in which 90 percent of children are cured.

-With the establishment of Yale's Comprehensive Hemophilia and Blood Clotting clinic, our program has become unparalleled in the timely diagnosis of bleeding and clotting disorders, allowing for life-saving therapy.
+With the establishment of a comprehensive Hemostasis and Hemophilia Clinic, our program has become unparalleled in the timely diagnosis of bleeding and clotting disorders, allowing for life-saving therapy.

 Learn more about the Yale Pediatric Hematology and Oncology Program and its cutting-edge research.